The Snowman: Alternative introductions

 The original introduction on Channel 4 features Raymond Briggs walking through a field in rural Sussex describing his inspiration for the story, which then transitions into the animated landscape of the film (the idea being that he is doing so in character as an older version of James).
 The film's executive producer Iain Harvey had received interest in the film from U.S. networks and for a VHS release.
 However, he noted that "in the US programmes were sponsored, and to be sponsored you needed a big name".
 Various names such as Laurence Olivier and Julie Andrews were suggested, but a request for a rock star led to David Bowie being involved.
-He was a fan of Briggs's story When the Wind Blows and later provided a song for its animated adaptation.
+He was a fan of Briggs' story When the Wind Blows and later provided a song for its animated adaptation.
 In the sequence, Bowie was filmed in the attic of 'his' childhood home and discovering, in a drawer, a scarf closely resembling the one given to James towards the end of the film; he then proceeds to narrate over the opening with his own small variation of Briggs' monologue.

-To celebrate the film's 20th anniversary, Channel 4 created an alternative opening directed by Roger Mainwood, with Raymond Briggs's interpretation of Father Christmas recounting how he met James, before giving his own variation on Briggs' monologue (including how the heavy snow left even him unable to fly) as he turns on his TV to watch the film, which the opening segues into.
+To celebrate the film's 20th anniversary, Channel 4 created an alternative opening directed by Roger Mainwood, with Raymond Briggs' interpretation of Father Christmas recounting how he met James, before giving his own variation on Briggs' monologue (including how the heavy snow left even him unable to fly) as he turns on his TV to watch the film, which the opening segues into.
 Comedian Mel Smith reprises the role in this opening.
 This version is also cropped to fit a 16:9 widescreen format.
 Channel 4 used this opening from 2002 until Mel Smith's death in 2013, after which the Bowie opening was reinstated, which in turn returned the film to its original 4:3 aspect ratio.